(Redirected from Sicks Stadium)

 - Steve Barber (L) vs. Jim Roland (CG-W); HR: Steve Whitaker

 LARGEST CROWD: 23,657 - August 3, 1969, vs. New York Yankees

 SEASON ATTENDANCE: 677,944

-Named after Emil Sick, owner of the minor league Seattle Rainiers, Sicks Stadium was built in 1938 at a cost of $350,000.
+Sick's Stadium in Seattle, WA, was built in 1938 at a cost of $350,000 on the site of the former Dugdale Park, which had burned down in 1932.
 Originally seating 15,000, the park featured a single-deck concrete grandstand with a roof running between first base and third base and wooden bleachers surrounding the outfield.
 Beyond the leftfield bleachers, one could get a scenic view of Mount Rainier in the distance.
 There was a press box cut into the grandstand's roof behind home plate with a camera deck beneath it.
 The stadium had four light towers located on the roof, but the field was rather poorly lit.

 - Bill Mullins: Becoming Big League: Seattle, the Pilots, and Stadium Politics, University of Washington Press, Seattle, WA, 2013.
 ISBN 978-0-295-99252-5

 Subscribe to our Free Email Newsletter